mattslight/abookforlife/abookforlife.md

 ### What they are and how to decipher them

-Emotions are wonderful things, but they are also a burden.
+<span class="dropcap">E</span>motions are wonderful things, but they are also a burden.
 Without emotions we may be little more than robots, needlessly carrying out our lives with little panache and without enjoyment.
 Without emotion creativity may be more limited, love would surely be less passionate and our empathy would have far less potential for depth.

 Sometimes emotions may be portrayed as being positive or negative – but this viewpoint may be limited in application.
 Anger which can often be classified as a 'negative' emotion can be extremely powerful in dealing with injustices and in those circumstances anger would be a valid feeling to be used as an indicator.
 Perhaps the secret to all emotions is to control our reactions when we feel them and how we channel our energies when directing them.
 When we feel anger, how are we going to react and how can we condition ourselves to avoid negative impulses?
 Hopefully our childhood upbringing and the environment we grew up in will have done a lot to help us in how we act upon our emotions.
 But it is not fair to ask the adults in our lives to prepare us for all situations.
 Often the deepest depths of feelings occur away from home, when we are trying things for the first time or when we least expect them.
 When we stop and think about it we have little control over the things that occur to us in our lives.
 Can we decide when it rains, or what a friend says to us?
 Do we control the news, stock markets or the traffic?
 Can we stop the tides or nature's desire to grow beyond its confines?
 To a certain extent we can choose where to live and the activities we engage in but we will never be able to stop all forms of actions towards us.
 It may be somebody telling us unwelcome news, an unpredicted turn in the weather or just plain bad luck.
 But we must accept that we can not control everything that occurs in our lives.
 In fact we may come to understand that the vast majority of most of what happens in our lives is beyond our control.
 The greatest arming trying to build a damn to stop the tides of the oceans for eternity or the most educated economists building a machine to accurately and reliably predict the stock market – in most  ways that matter in trying to control things around you, you will surely fail – and in trying frustrate yourself.
 Have the wisdom then to accept that some things will happen that we can not change.